3rd edition as of August 2022

 You should have learned the following in this section:

-- Biological causes of substance-related and addictive disorders include a genetic predisposition though if the individual is not exposed to the substance they will not develop the substance abuse and the brain reward system.
+- Biological causes of substance-related and addictive disorders include the brain reward system and a genetic predisposition, though if the individual is not exposed to the substance they will not develop the substance abuse.

-- Cognitive causes of substance-related and addictive disorders include the expectancy effect, though research provides stronger support for positive expectancy over negative expectancy.
+- Cognitive causes of substance-related and addictive disorders include the expectancy effect, and research provides stronger support for positive expectancy over negative expectancy.